 Dr. Klinghardt on dental toxicity

-as well as alternative filling materials (plastic, gold, platinum, palladium etc.) & most compatible materials
+& alternative (plastic, gold, etc.) & most compatible filling materials

 The following article is excerpted from Dr. Dietrich Klinghardt's website www.klinghardtacademy.com (with emphases, notes and edits added by Healing Teeth Naturally).